ACADEMIC ADVISEMENT FOR COURSE REGISTRATION

 Academic Advising Week for Currently Enrolled Students (AAW)

 The College typically designates the first week of November and the first week of April as Academic Advising Week (AAW) for currently enrolled students.
 During this time, students get academic advisement for registration for the upcoming semester.
-Academic advisement for registration for the Spring semester and J-Mester sessions takes place in November, and academic advisement for registration for the Fall Semester and Summer sessions and takes place April.
+Academic advisement for registration for the Spring semester and J-Mester session takes place in November, and academic advisement for registration for the Summer session and Fall Semester takes place April.

 Advisement for Students Who Have Declared a Major